The great looking picture above is about 10 years old.

 THE NEW 6m ANTENNA GOES UP

-With the help of an Alberts Tree Serivce bucket truck and owner/operator John, my new
+With the help of an Alberts Tree Serivce bucket truck and owner/operator John,

 THE NEW MOSLEY GOES UP